whatwg/sg/Stages.md

 Stage signals are also useful to the broader community, helping developers monitor the proposals that are moving through the various stages.
 By explicitly signaling a proposal's progress, including implementer involvement, the community has a better idea of what is going on in the WHATWG.

-This tool is generally used for medium-to-large new features; it's not expected that explicit stage progression will be used for every feature.
+This tool is generally used for medium-to-large Contributions; it's not expected that explicit stage progression will be used for every Contribution.

 # Details